 People are so clever and creative on the food scene.
 It's really really INSPIRING.

 I like how thoughtful and scientific these Taco Crawls are with scores down to 2 points after the decimal!
-I also like how the blog is all inclusive; all foods, all locations.
-There is an INCREDIBLE wealth of food information on this blog!
+I also like how the blog is all inclusive; all foods, all locations, all libations.
+There is an incredible wealth of food information on this blog.

 Esdras on the left and Javi in the hat.